wierdest/android-skeleton/README.md

 # android-skeleton
-a barebones android application project set up with navigation, databinding, room, and a viewmodel
+a barebones android application project set up with navigation, databinding, room, and a viewmodel.

 DISCLAIMER: I have absolutely no formal training as a programmer